alphonse-lin/alphonse.github.io/chem689/syllabus.md

 # Overview

 *CHEM 689 - Cooperative Education in Chemistry*  provides graduate students with an applied project or internship focused on the management, upkeep, and business aspects of a chemical analysis lab.
 This may include maintaining instruments, developing methods, conducting literature searches and market research, developing price structures, and/or developing new instrumentation, dependent on student interest and project availability.
 The course satisfies the applied project/internship component of the Chemistry M.S.
 Professional Science Concentration.
+Students are required to work a minimum of 120 hours to satisfy the 6 credit hour internship.
+The scheduling and duration will be negotiated and approved by the student, the student’s faculty advisor, and the internship supervisor.
 Prerequisites include a minimum of 9 hours of graduate courses, minimum B average in graduate work, and approval of department head, advisor, and cooperative education coordinator.
-Chem 689 is a 6 credit course.

 # Student Learning Outcomes

 To achieve a *satisfactory* grade, students will:

-- Demonstrate an ability to perform routine upkeep of scientific instrumentation and/or train others on the use of chemical instrumentation.
+- Demonstrate an ability to perform routine upkeep of scientific instrumentation and/or ability to train others on the use of chemical instrumentation.

-- Develop a routine method for analytical services of a specific type (e.g. "cannabinoid analysis", "beer aroma analysis", or "well water metal screening") and/or develop new analytical equipment.
+- Develop a routine method for analytical services of a specific type (e.g. "cannabinoid analysis", "natural product screen in species X", or "water quality analysis") and/or develop new analytical equipment.

 - Conduct a cost analysis and develop pricing for the proposed method and/or equipment.